 Living with MS

 The challenges of living with multiple sclerosis can also lead to depression.
-Living with uncertainty, feeling helpless, experiencing loss of opportunity and the social isolation that disability may bring can all be factors for developing depression.
-Increased levels of stress and experiencing symptoms such as chronic pain and overwhelming fatigue can also be contributing factors.
-However, research has shown MS depression isn’t clearly related to disability or having lived with the condition for a long time, and in fact may be more common earlier in the disease, especially if it is severe.
-The amount of social support that you have can also make a difference, for people who are socially isolated depression can be more severe.
-What does seem an important factor is how you adjust to living with MS and the kinds of strategies that you use to manage your condition.
+Living with uncertainty, feeling helpless, experiencing loss of opportunity and the social isolation or stigma that disability may bring can all be factors for developing depression.
+Increased levels of stress and experiencing symptoms such as poor sleep, chronic pain and overwhelming fatigue can also be contributing factors.
+Pain and depression tend to amplify each other in MS, so it's important to tackle both with your treatment.

 Site of MS lesions